 At Moonshot Pirates we encourage young people to gain an entrepreneurial approach to life.
 To us, that means finding one’s own way, thinking differently, and using creativity, critical thinking, and innovation to solve problems.
 In other words, gaining entrepreneurial skills.
-Building a startup is one way to use those entrepreneurial skills, but there are many other situations where you can apply them.
+Building a startup is one way to use those entrepreneurial skills.
+However, there are many other situations where you can apply them.
 Benvolio Panzarella, a self-proclaimed fake entrepreneur, is a big advocate of the entrepreneurial approach.
 For many years he has worked for other companies using entrepreneurial skills and an entrepreneurial mindset to solve the challenges the companies were facing.
-For this reason, he calls himself a “fake” entrepreneur – he acts as an entrepreneur, but instead of working for his own business, he works for someone else’s.
+For this reason, he calls himself a “fake” entrepreneur.
+That means, he acts as an entrepreneur, but instead of working for his own business, he works for someone else’s.

 Personal leadership is a key quality of entrepreneurs.
 They have to structure their time and energy, set clear goals and priorities, and define action steps and milestones both for themselves and for their team.
 Even as a fake entrepreneur who has to coordinate with a team and a boss, these are useful skills to have.
 You’re more efficient and more motivated, if you think and act as your own leader.
 For more tips on goal setting read our recent Every Single Day blog post.

 Acting like an entrepreneur has many advantages.
 You act more responsibly, more independently, more efficiently.
-You seek out opportunities, prioritise curiosity over fear, and connect with people from near and far.
-These skills are incredible when following your own dreams, when supporting the dreams of others, and even in school an entrepreneurial mindset has many benefits for prioritising your time, getting things done, and exploring topics with curiosity instead of with dispassion.
+You seek out opportunities, prioritize curiosity over fear, and connect with people from near and far.
+These skills are incredible when following your own dreams when supporting the dreams of others, and even in school an entrepreneurial mindset has many benefits for prioritizing your time, getting things done, and exploring topics with curiosity instead of with dispassion.

-In the webinar below Benvolio offers examples of his own adventures as a fake entrepreneur and how he has used those entrepreneurial skills to solve problems for big companies.
+In the webinar below Benvolio offers examples of his own adventures as a fake entrepreneur.
+He talks about how he has used those entrepreneurial skills to solve problems for big companies.
 His work life is a great example of how you can #beapirate regardless of what kind of work you do.